Leave a comment

 “Come on,” boomed Bertie”, “Let’s go and hunt for Easter eggs.”

 Bertie found the eggs, and then Sadie rolled them back to the pond with her beak.
-And one by one, all the animals tried the chocolate.
+One by one, all the animals tried the chocolate.

 “Ah, bliss,” said Bertie, as he flicked another jelly bean onto his froggy tongue.
 “This is the life.”